AI-Security-Research-Group/LLM-Attacks/README.md

 # 🔒 Large Language Model (LLM) Attacks - Wiki

-Welcome to the ultimate guide on potential attacks targeting Large Language Models (LLMs)!
+Welcome to the ultimate wiki on potential attacks targeting Large Language Models (LLMs)!
 This repository offers a comprehensive list of vulnerabilities, neatly categorized by their likelihood and severity.
 Stay ahead of the curve by understanding and mitigating these threats.

 ## 🚨 Highly Likely and Severe (1-5)